MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Introduction

 \IEEEPARstart{C}{aricatures} are artistic drawings of faces with exaggeration of facial features to emphasize the impressions of or intentions towards the subject.
-As an art form, caricatures have various depiction styles, such as sketching, pencil strokes, oil painting, and various exaggeration styles to express different impressions and emphasize different aspects of the subject.
+As an art form, caricatures have various depiction styles, such as sketching, pencil strokes and oil painting, and various exaggeration styles to express different impressions and emphasize different aspects of the subject.
 Artists have their own subjectivity and different skills which also contribute to the diversity of caricatures.
+As shown in Figure~\ref{intro_figure}, caricatures drawn by artists can have various texture styles and different shape exaggerations even for the same subject.
 These varieties in caricature generation make caricatures a fascinating art form with long-lasting popularity.

 However, such diversity has not been achieved in computerized generation of caricatures.
 Early works generate caricatures through amplifying the difference from the mean face~\cite{816567,Le2011,liao2004automatic} or automatically learning rules from paired photos and caricatures.
 However, these methods can only generate caricatures with a specific style.
 The recent style transfer methods~\cite{Gatys,style_speed1,style_speed2,AdaIN} and image translation methods~\cite{CoGAN,unit,cycleGAN,MUNIT,DTN,CDAAE} based on Convolutional Neural Networks (CNNs) and Generative Adversarial Nets (GANs)~\cite{GAN} have achieved appealing results on image style translation in texture and color.
 However, these methods are not designed to deal with geometric shape exaggeration in caricatures.
-The recent GAN-based caricature generation methods~\cite{WenbinLi,warpGAN,cariGANs} can generate caricatures with reasonable exaggerations, but still lack variety in exaggeration styles, leaving a gap between computer generated and real caricatures.
+The recent GAN-based caricature generation methods~\cite{WenbinLi,warpGAN,cariGANs} can generate caricatures with reasonable exaggerations, but still \hou{lack variety in geometric exaggeration}, leaving a gap between computer generated and real caricatures. \hou{CariGAN by Li et al.~\cite{WenbinLi} translates both texture and shape in a single network, and treats the translation as a deterministic mapping function, which restricts the diversity of the generated caricatures.
+WarpGAN by Shi et al.~\cite{warpGAN} and CariGANs by Cao et al.~\cite{cariGANs} separately render the images' texture and exaggerate face shapes.
+Though they can generate caricatures with appealing texture styles and meaningful exaggerations, their exaggeration is fixed according to the input photo.}